Cagiva Mito: SP525

 In 2005, at the EICMA motorcycle show, Cagiva launched a limited production tuned competition version of the Mito known as the SP525.
 This is something of a homage to the Cagiva GP500 (C594) racing bike.
 Front and rear fairings were modified to look more like the C594, eight-spoke forged aluminium wheels were added, while speedometer, lights and mirrors were removed to reduce the overall weight.
 The bike produces greater than 39 hp at the crank, and is not road-legal.

 For 2008, Cagiva added the Mito SP525 road bike (not to be confused with the racing SP525 above) alongside the Mito Evo II.
 In terms of looks, the new bike inherits some stylistic traits from the competition SP525, essentially similar front and rear fairings.

 On a technical level, the bike retains much the same rolling chassis as the Evo and the engine is still a 125 cc two-stroke, but has had several changes, notably a new Electronic Carburetion System (developed in conjunction with Dell'Orto) governing both fuel-air, oil-mix and ignition, allowing it to pass tougher Euro 3 emissions regulations.

 Mito 500

 In November 2006 at EICMA, Cagiva unveiled the Mito 500 concept bike.
-The two-stroke 125 cc engine has been replaced with a fuel-injected, four-stroke 500 cc DOHC single from the Husqvarna TE510, producing 60 hp.
+The two-stroke 125 cc engine has been replaced with a fuel-injected, four-stroke four-valve 500 cc DOHC single from the Husqvarna TE510, producing 60 hp and 50 Nm.
 Replacing the two-stroke's expansion chamber exhaust is a tiny, seemingly unbaffled system, its exit just visible at the rear of the underside fairing.
-With forged alloy wheels it weighs in at 133 kg (dry) - just 4 kg more than the Mito 125.
+It features bodywork from the Evolution in white, 8-spoke Marvic forged aluminium wheels from the competition SP525, and weighs 133 kg (dry) - just 4 kg more than the Mito 125.
+An updated prototype was revealed in 2008, with bodywork from the road SP525 in red/silver, a radial Brembo front caliper and radial master cylinder, and a revised exhaust.
+Despite much interest, the Mito 500 never entered production.